micha149/gulp-maven-deploy/README.md

 ## Sample usage in a gulpfile.js

+Below are two configuration samples:

-Configuring a task for deploying to a Maven proxy:
+Configuring a task for deploying to a Maven proxy

 	var maven = require('gulp-maven-deploy');